 When the CTS frame follows an RTS frame, the RA field of the CTS frame is copied from the TA field of

-the immediately previous RTS frame to which the CTS is a response and the Individual/Group bit in the RA field is set to 0.
+the immediately previous RTS frame to which the CTS is a response except that the Individual/Group bit in the RA field is set to 0.
 When the CTS is the first frame in a frame exchange, the RA field is set to the MAC address

 of the transmitter.